yuphin/turbulent-cfd/docs/first-steps.md

 git push [origin branch]
 ```

-Please work on one branch for each worksheet.
-E.g. `ws1`.
+You are free to create as many branches as you want, but please create one branch for each worksheet: `ws1`, `ws2`, `ws3`.
 The merge request of this branch into `master` will be your submission.

 It is very important that you commit and push your work frequently, in small batches, but it is also important that every commit is meaningful (or at least that it has a meaningful commit message and description).
 Keep your commit messages (first line) short and use the body (rest of the lines) to describe why you are commiting these changes.
 Your colleagues should be able to understand the history of your project/changes without looking into the code.